COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-The Kaiapoi Marine Precinct is a boutique and vibrant marina situated in the heart of the township of Kaiapoi.
+The Kaiapoi Marine Precinct is a vibrant, boutique marina situated in the heart of the Kaiapoi township.

 Additional facilities include a fishing platform, the Coastguard’s boat ramp (available for public use), caravan and boat wastewater pump in/out facilities, power services and fresh water taps.